-In Table 15 and Fig. 26, we present for CEPC the numerical results of the global fit in terms of the one-sigma precisions of the 12 parameters and the correlations among them.
-The results assume an integrated luminosity of $5\,\mathrm{ab}^{-1}$ at $250\,\mathrm{GeV}$ with unpolarized beams, both without and with the combination of HL-LHC (3000 fb-1) Higgs measurements.
+In Table 15 and Fig. 26, the numerical results of the global fit are presented for CEPC in terms of the one-sigma precisions of the 12 parameters and the correlations among them.
+The results assume an integrated luminosity of $5.6 \text{ ab}^{-1}$ at 240 GeV with unpolarized beams, both without and with the combination of HL-LHC (3000 fb-1) Higgs boson measurements.
 With both the one-sigma bounds and the correlation matrix, the corresponding chi-squared can be reconstructed, which can be used to derive the constraints in any other EFT basis or any particular model that can be matched to the EFT.
 This offers a convenient way to study the reaches on new physics models, as detailed knowledge of the experimental measurements are not required.